A premises licence allows a premises to be used for one or more licensable activities.

 - The provision of late night refreshment

-More information on premises licences can be viewed on the GOV.UK website.
+More information on premises licences can be viewed on the GOV website.

 Applying for a premises licence

-Detailed guidance notes on how to apply for a premises licence have been written by the Home Office and can be downloaded here:
+Detailed guidance notes on how to apply for a premises licence have been written by the pdf Home Office.
+(57 KB)

 Please ensure that proof of payment is included with your application email.